LIME

 print("Explanation Global Prediction : ", explanation.predicted_value)

-¶We can save explanation as HTML file by calling save_to_file()
+We can save explanation as HTML file by calling save_to_file() method on explanation.

 explanation.save_to_file("classif_explanation.html")

-We have divided the dataset into the train (90%) and test (10%) sets, fitted logistic regression on train data, and printed metrics like accuracy, confusion matrix, classification report on the test dataset.
+After loading dataset, we divided it into the train (90%) and test (10%) sets, fitted logistic regression on train data, and evaluated metrics like accuracy, confusion matrix, and classification report on the test dataset.
+We can notice from the results that our model seems to be doing a good job at binary classification task.

 from sklearn.datasets import load_breast_cancer